pivotal-cf/om/docs/configure-product/README.md

 Command Arguments:
   --config, -c              string             path to yml file containing all config fields (see docs/configure-product/README.md for format)
+  --force-vm-extensions     bool               If additional_vm_extensions is set to [] in a job's resource configuration, all VM extensions will be deleted from the job
   --ops-file, -o            string (variadic)  YAML operations file --vars-env                string (variadic)  Load variables from environment variables (e.g.: 'MY' to load MY_var=value) --vars-file, -l           string (variadic)  Load variables from a YAML file